Home Compare PSKY vs WPP.L

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (PSKY: S&P 500, WPP.L: STOXX 600).

-Most of the visible separation comes from valuation.
-The overall score gap is 32 points in favour of WPP plc.
+This is not just a one-metric split: both valuation and profitability materially support the lead.
+The overall score gap is 34 points in favour of WPP plc.

 Trajectory Similarity